JonStudders/low-latency-arbitrage-backtester/PROCESS.md

 **The output:**

-A dictionary containing all eight metrics, which can be printed as a performance summary or saved for comparison across different asset pairs or strategy configurations.
+A dictionary containing all ten metrics, which can be printed as a performance summary or saved for comparison across different asset pairs or strategy configurations.

 **Example output:**